-Certain states in which a substantial amount of farmland is located, including for example lowa, North Dakota, South Dakota, Minnesota, Oklahoma, Wisconsin, Missouri and Kansas, have laws that prohibit or restrict to varying degrees the ownership of agricultural land by corporations or business entities like us.
+Certain states in which a substantial amount of farmland is located, including for example Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, and Wisconsin have laws that prohibit or restrict to varying degrees the ownership of agricultural land by corporations or business entities like us.
 Additional states may, in the future, pass similar or more restrictive laws, and we may not be legally permitted, or it may become overly burdensome or expensive, to acquire farms in these states, which could impede the growth of our portfolio and our ability to diversify geographically in states that might otherwise offer compelling investment opportunities.